Zane Bennett

 117-G. The Impact of Federal Reforms on Affordable Senior Housing

-How will systemic changes across federal programs impact the future of mission-aligned affordable housing for older adults?
+*Closed to Press* How will systemic changes across federal programs impact the future of mission-aligned affordable housing for older adults?
 Attend this session to stay informed about the rapidly evolving landscape of affordable senior housing.
 Presenters will provide a comprehensive overview of funding freezes, regulatory changes, and modifications to the federal housing workforce.
 You’ll gain the knowledge and insights necessary to address current uncertainties and navigate the challenges and opportunities that lie ahead.

 • 118-H. Modernizing Your Approach to Affordable Housing Operations